ianyen77/Metagenomic_analysis_pipeline/pipeline.md

 ```
 or use a perl script to do it all
 ```
+# I have't written this script sorry
+#but this is a simple loop script
 ```
 use an R script to combine all output and link the output taxonomic assignment with higher taxonomic level
 ```